 - Turn off automatic portrait and landscape alignment in the camera.
 This will no longer change the so-called main point position and you will get better accuracy.

 - Switch off the automatic camera shake correction in the camera.
 This prevents an exact calibration of the camera during the calculation or the correct application of the calibration data if the camera is already calibrated.

 - It is best to use fixed focal length lenses.
 These are always faster than zoom lenses and will give you better images, especially in low light conditions.

 - If you use zoom lenses: Set the lens to either full stop wide angle, or full stop zoom and do not change this zoom setting anymore if possible.
 The full wide angle setting is normally always good to use.

 - Set the aperture, exposure, and ISO number correctly: The aperture should be as high as possible so that you have well-lit, sharp and noise-free pictures, with freehand photography the exposure time should not be longer than 1/60s, otherwise the pictures can blur.

-- Focus once before taking a picture and turn autofocus off.
+- Focus once before taking the first picture and turn autofocus off.
 This allows all images to be calculated with the same mathematical camera model and improves accuracy.